-- BONUS!
+- Now that you've seen examples, you have to apply what you have learned to the homework.
 You are asked to take the single threaded version of mineAminos and convert it to an Rmpi version. - Hints: - Run a different 'Chromosome' on a different slave.
 (Compare 'i' to 'rank') - The results returned by mpi.remote.exec will be a 'list-of-lists' use as.matrix(as.numeric(Results[i])) to convert to matrix columns - Get started early! - GOOD LUCK!

 Feel free to ask me questions.
-Email (nida@musc.edu) would be best.
+Email would be best.

-Final Thoughts

-We're just getting started!
+Final Thoughts We're just getting started!